Lindtrs/HP-Prime-programs/README.md

 * fcoefb(expression, period) -> Return the function to calculate the coeficient b (Only used in trig. series)
 * fcoefc(expression, period) -> Return the function to calculate the coeficient c (Only used in exp. series)

+Attention: this program has some bugs and may not work for every value or equation